TOPOFGR/react-intl-hooks/README.md

 );
 ```

-We import all our translations files and we get the locale from the users browser.
-In case the locale is not available we'll default to **en** as our locale.
+We import our translation files and we get the locale from the user's browser.
+If the locale is not available we can default to **en** as our locale.

 ### Translation files

-Create `src/translations` folder in your project and create files for the locales you want to add support in you React app.
+Create `src/translations` folder in your project and create files for the locales you want to support in you React app.

-We are going to create create translations files for **English** and **Spanish**.
+In this example we're going to create translation files for **English** and **Spanish**.

-Here's the contet we placed in our files.
+Here's some content for our files:

 #### `src/translations/en.json`: